icebreaker/icebreaker/README.md

 1. create a bookmarket with the code below
 2. click on it while on this page
-3. scroll down the contributions matrix
+3. scroll down to the contributions matrix
 4. use the arrow keys to control the snake

 ```javascrupt